Call This Sunday to Get $35 OFF

 Let’s face it: our hips, knees, and reflexes just aren’t what they used to be.
 What felt effortless in our thirties - like bounding up stairs, bending down to grab something, or hopping into the shower - can turn into real challenges with age.
 For people living with disabilities, even the simplest household routines can demand additional care.

 The good news is that a few smart home modifications can make life much easier, safer, and more comfortable.
-At Mr. Handyman, we’ve helped countless families across town make their homes more accessible and senior-friendly.
+At Mr. Handyman of Dallas, we’ve helped countless families across town make their homes more accessible and senior-friendly.
 Here are some of the top upgrades that homeowners are investing in, and why they make such a difference.

 Bathrooms are notorious danger zones.
 Slippery tiles and slick tubs can make even the most confident person nervous, and for good reason: falls in the bathroom are one of the leading causes of injury for seniors.
 Installing sturdy grab bars near the toilet and in the shower provides much-needed stability.